Did you know that baby elephants – aka calves – are one of the world’s most advanced species when it comes to their newborn capabilities?

 “Hearing the news and seeing photos of baby elephant calves at Zinave has been a real highlight for the whole team,” Erin Parham continues.
 “Not only is it always nice to see photos of baby elephants, it demonstrates that the first translocations were successful, that the elephants are settled and thriving in their new landscape.
 And that Moving Giants is helping to secure new life for generations to come.”

-How will she be celebrating the 10th annual World Elephant Day this year?
-“Personally, I’ll be keeping an eye on De Beers’ Live cam, which is streaming from one of our Diamond Route reserves, to see if I can catch a glimpse of any elephants,” says Parham.
-“While travel is limited, it makes a nice break to be able get a different view!”
+How does she typically celebrate World Elephant Day?
+By keeping an eye on De Beers’ Live cam, which streams from one of our their Diamond Route reserves, for a possible glimpse of any elephants.
+Parham notes that, “while travel is limited, it makes a nice break to be able get a different view!”

 To learn more about baby elephants and see the Moving Giants initiative in action, head to the De Beers Group’s website.